connotext reference

 references

 Several elements make use of references, as described above.
-Although inline syntax is available, references can be used to simplify/clarify the text by substituting concise place holders for what may be otherwise distracting in situ.
+References can be used to simplify/clarify the text by substituting concise place holders for inline syntax which may be otherwise distracting in situ.

 The following common rules apply: